 - (1) In this Regulation, unless the context otherwise, requires: - a.
 "Act" means the Electricity Act, 2003 (36 of 2003); - b.
-"Banking" means a facility through which the unutilized portion of energy (under utilisation or excess generation over and above the schedule) from any of the three renewable sources of energy viz Wind, Solar and Mini Hydel during a billing month is kept in a separate account and such energy accrued shall be treated in accordance with the conditions laid down in this Regulation. - c.
+"Banking" means a facility through which the unutilized portion of energy (under utilisation by the consumer or excess generation over and above the schedule by the generator) from any of the Green Energy Sources during a billing month is kept in a separate account and such energy accrued shall be treated in accordance with the conditions laid down in this Regulation; - c.
 "Central Nodal Agency" means the nodal agency as specified by the Government of India as per the rules; - d.
-"CERC" means the Central Electricity Regulatory Commission; - e.
+"CERC" means the Central Electricity Regulatory Commission;

+- e.
 "Commission" means the Andhra Pradesh Electricity Regulatory Commission; - f.
 "Entity" means any consumer who has contracted demand or sanctioned load of hundred kW or more either through a single connection or through multiple connections aggregating to a hundred kW or more located in the same electricity division of a distribution licensee, except for captive consumers: